8go/matrix-commander/README.md

                         should see a text message indicating success.
 You should now be verified across all devices and across all users.
+  --logout LOGOUT       Logout this or all devices from the Matrix homeserver.
+                        This requires exactly one argument.
+Two choices are
+                        offered: 'me' and 'all'.
+Provide one of these choices.
+                        If you choose 'me', only the one device matrix- commander is currently using will be logged out.
+If you choose 'all', all devices of the user used by matrix-commander will be logged out.
+While --logout neither removes the credentials nor the store, the logout action removes the device and makes the access- token stored in the credentials invalid.
+Hence, after a --logout, one must manually remove creditials and store, and then perform a new --login to use matrix- commander again.
+You can perfectly use matrix- commander without ever logging out. --logout is a cleanup if you have decided not to use this (or all) device(s) ever again.
   -c CREDENTIALS, --credentials CREDENTIALS
                         On first run, information about homeserver, user, room id, etc. will be written to a credentials file.
 By